matrix-org/matrix.org/content/docs/communities/moderation/_index.md

 If you have moderation reports enabled and click on the
 {{ mjolnirbutton(text="⚽️ Kick") }} button below it, mjolnir will kick the user from the room where they were reported.
-FIXME FIXME FIXME FIXME is it the case actually?
-Or all rooms?

 If you don't have moderation reports enabled, you can also kick a user either from a specific room or globally with the following command.